 Fortunately, there is a simple solution that — while not a cure for every productivity problem — can drastically improve knowledge sharing and finding.

-Some of the world’s top companies utilize go links to help their employees find things faster so they can get their work done.
+Some of the world’s top companies utilize GoLinks for Enterprises to help their employees find things faster so they can get their work done.

 More people, more productivity problems